Film / Four Lions

-- Police Are Useless: Jury is still out on whether they're more or less incompetent than the suicide bombers but they attack and arrest Omar's peace-loving brother in the middle of a meeting with his Muslim friends whilst Omar is stuffing nitroglycerin into a Honey Monster outfit, they shoot an innocent marathon runner dressed as Chewbacca and after a naive negotiator (played by Benedict Cumberbatch) completely flubs the Waj hostage situation, they break in and shoot his hostage, meaning that two entirely innocent people were killed directly by police incompetence
+- Police Are Useless: They attack and arrest Omar's peace-loving brother in the middle of a meeting with his Muslim friends whilst Omar is stuffing nitroglycerin into a Honey Monster outfit, they shoot an innocent marathon runner dressed as Chewbacca and after a naive negotiator (played by Benedict Cumberbatch) completely flubs the Waj hostage situation, they break in and shoot his hostage, meaning that two entirely innocent people were killed directly by police incompetence

-- Poor Communication Kills: The negotiator tries to make small talk with Waj and asks Waj if he's an "ass man", meaning does he find butts more arousing than boobs, but Waj misunderstands it as an insult-"Who you calling Ass-Man?" and gets angry, breaking down the negotiations.
+- Poor Communication Kills: The negotiator tries to make small talk with Waj and asks Waj if he's an "ass man" (meaning does he find butts more arousing than boobs) but Waj misunderstands it as an insult, thinking he's being called "Ass-Man", and gets angry, breaking down the negotiations.

-- Quote Mine: Intentionally invoked and subverted with some of the movie posters.
+- Quote Mine: Intentionally exaggerated with some of the movie posters.
 Instead of the usual three-word out-of-context reviews from each of the main national papers, they just show the word "Funny" about

 seven fifteen times.

 - Reality Is Unrealistic: A recurring criticism of the film is that the portrayal of Omar's family as loving, stable and westernized is an unconvincing, heavy-handed attempt to humanize a would-be suicide bomber.
 Morris has pointed out that this aspect of his character actually has a basis in a number of real life terrorists.

 - Senseless Sacrifice: Explored inside-out in hilarious/shocking fashion.

-- Debatable, but the sequence with the police shooting the wrong person at the marathon reminded some viewers of the controversy over the shooting of Jean Charles De Menezes.
+- The sequence with the police shooting the wrong person at the marathon reminded some viewers of the controversy over the shooting of Jean Charles De Menezes.